Unknown6656/MCPU/Documentation/language-reference.md

    0005	 |    0
     :    :    :
 ```
+Kernel addresses (and indirect kernel address) can be accessed using a leading 'k' (see [the privileged section](#privileged-instructions-and-operations) for more information)

 The fourth type are functions and labels, which can be addressed using their name:
 ```